rgrams/ross_project_timer/addons/Ross's Project Timer/README.txt

 ERROR: set_persisting: Condition ' !props.has(p_name) ' is true.
      At: core/globals.cpp:100

-I'm trying to figure out why, however it doesn't actually seem to cause any problems.
+However, every plugin I've tried, even the official ones, gives this error message.
+It doesn't actually seem to cause any problems.
 If you know anything about this error, let me know.

 If you find any other bugs or have some feedback about things you would like to see changed or added, make an issue on github: